 Plague (Berlin) \ James Ferraro

-Set in a nightmarish simulation of humanity – a Brueghelian underground – musician and critical futurist Ferraro presents the show in full as part of a transmediale/CTM collaborative concert with scenographic elements and live visuals by Nate Boyce.
+Set in a nightmarish simulation of humanity – a Brueghelian underground – musician and critical futurist Ferraro presented the show in full as part of a transmediale/CTM collaborative concert with scenographic elements and live visuals by Nate Boyce.
 We follow an Artificial Intelligence (AI) as they try to understand human suffering and emotion.
 As the AI struggles to emulate what it means to be human, tensions arise between the clinical gaze of the machine and the imperfection of its emulation.

 Plague was originally presented as The Deluge at AND Festival 2017, under the programme strand Listening to the Dark.